shawnbrown/datatest/docs/tutorial/introduction.rst

 Other Acceptances
 -----------------

-For a list of all possible acceptances, see :ref:`acceptance-docs`.
+In addtion to the previous examples, there are other acceptances available for specific cases---:meth:`accepted.keys`, :meth:`accepted.args`, :meth:`accepted.percent`, etc. For a list of all possible acceptances, see :ref:`acceptance-docs`.

 *******************